tutsplus/customizing-the-wordpress-admin/README.md

 Over the course of fifteen lessons you’ll learn how to brand and customize the WordPress Admin, making WordPress a more complete package for your clients and theme buyers.

 **Available on Tuts+ August 2015**

+#### Source Files Description:

+Here you’ll find a simple WordPress theme, used in the course, which demonstrates the various customization techniques we cover.